Oserhir/Fake-Store-API-nodejs/README.md

 # My Ecommerce Software Requirements

-Goals : Build Fake Store API that can be used with any type project that needs products, categories, authentication and users. you can use examples below to check how fakeStoreApi works!
+fakeStoreApi is an online REST API that you can use whenever you need Pseudo-real data for your e-commerce or shopping website without running any server-side code.

 ## The features in the API :